Mauritius Without Overplanning: Anirudh and Gargi’s Mauritius Trip with Thrillophilia

 People were lining up for parasailing, rushing towards speedboats, calling out to each other, trying to fit in as much as possible.
 For a moment, Anirudh felt they should also try everything since they were already there.

 They walked slowly along the shore, stopped wherever they felt like, and spent a long time just standing in the water without any plan.
-No checklist, no rush, no feeling of missing out.
+No checklist, no rush, and no feeling of missing out.

 A Different Side of Mauritius